 One of the main reasons companies turn to user activity tracking is for business cybersecurity.
 UAM tools can secure networks and devices, reduce the risk of data breaches, protect proprietary information and trade secrets, and prevent data loss.
 Organizations can fall victim to incidents like employees sharing proprietary information with unauthorized users, cyberattackers or malicious employees uploading malware to networks or devices, and naive users unintentionally accessing harmful web content.
 UAM tools can monitor these security threats in real time and create an audit log, allowing your IT or security team time to address them promptly.

 Some employers rely on UAM solutions to maintain legal compliance and protect their organizations against litigation.
-For example, highly regulated industries like healthcare and financial services tend to have strict guidelines on what type of information can be shared and with whom.
+For example, highly regulated industries like healthcare and financial services tend to have strict guidelines on what types of information can be shared and with whom.
 Tracking user behavior in real time helps companies ensure users are complying with those laws and regulations.

 Additionally, if a specific user is engaging in illegal activity (such as theft, gambling or harassment) on your network or devices, you can quickly identify it and take appropriate disciplinary action.
-Since these surveillance tools not only track user actions in real time, but also store and report on historical activity, your business can use UAM to protect against litigation claims from disgruntled employees or customers.
+Since these surveillance tools not only track user actions in real time, but also store and report on historical activity, your business can use UAM to protect against lawsuits from disgruntled employees or customers.